Browse the Guide:

 The collection consists of papers detailing the founding, construction, administration, finances, and membership of the University Club at Virginia Tech.
 Finding aid available online.
 RG 29/4.

 URQUHART, LUCY DICKINSON (1881-1975).
 PAPERS, 1865-1973.
 0.9 cu. ft.
 Born in Marion, Virginia; Lynchburg, Virginia, copy editor; writer.
 Contains correspondence, newspaper clippings, and poetry and advertisements by Urquhart.
 Also includes correspondence, papers, and other materials related to her family.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1987-046.

 USS PITTSBURG (1862-1865).
 PAYMASTER'S LEDGER, 1862.
 0.3 cu. ft.
 Union Navy gunboat during the Civil War, serving in the Western Gunboat Flotilla.
 Paymaster's ledger, containing the names and pay records (including clothing, personal goods and cash) of crew of unidentified vessel, believed to be the USS Pittsburg.
 Also includes a single payroll sheet listing officers of another unidentified vessel, believed to be the USS Shawmut.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-026.

 VALENTINE, HERBERT E. (1841-?).
 SCRAPBOOK, 1862-64, 1908, 1911-12.